DataDog/browser-sdk/README.md

 ## Getting Started

-### Log Collection
+### Log collection

-See the dedicated [Datadog Browser Log Collection documentation][08] to learn how to forward logs from your Browser application to Datadog.
+See the dedicated [Datadog Browser Log Collection documentation][08] to learn how to forward logs from your browser application to Datadog.

 ### Real User Monitoring

-See the dedicated [Datadog Browser RUM Collection documentation][18] to learn how to send RUM data from your Browser application to Datadog.
+See the dedicated [Datadog Browser RUM Collection documentation][18] to learn how to send RUM data from your browser application to Datadog.

 ## npm packages